yulz008/GOLD_ORB/README.md

 updated on the incoming candles.
 The EA is configured to wait for at least 3 "candle composition" or upcoming candles must consolidate within the initial range so  the range can be considered "final".
 Otherwise the EA will just update the new support or resistance on the incoming candles once it establishes a new low or new high.
 Once the minimum "candle compostion" or consolidation is meet the range is now considered final and if  a breakout/breakdown happens on the "final" range it will generatea buy/sell signal.
-The "candle compostion" can be adjusted depending on the user prefrence.
-This will be discussed later
+The "candle compostion" can be adjusted depending on the user prefrence this will be discussed later in detail.

-This is best illustrated below:
+### Strategy Logic

 1. 1HR after market open, get initial range low and high of the candle. (initial support and resistance)
 2. at succeding candles, update range high and low else do nothing
 3. generate buy/sell signal at breakout/breaokdown on final range.
-4. Repeat
+4. repeat

+###

 ![EA Working](https://user-images.githubusercontent.com/117939069/206975769-a6170f95-bf78-4efc-b967-593984513111.gif)